stevana/stateful-pbt-with-fakes/README.md

       ]
 ```

-Notice that we can basically copy-paste `cmds` from QuickCheck’s output,
+Notice that we can basically copy-paste `cmds` from QuickCheck's output,
-but I’ve done some formatting here to make it more readable.
+but I've done some formatting here to make it more readable.

 After fixing the precondition for `fPut`, `unit_queueFull` fails as
 follows: